threefoldtech/info_grid/src/documentation/tfconnect/tfconnect_advanced.md

 ![farming_tf_wallet_7](./img/farming_tf_wallet_7.png)

 Then, the next step is crucial!
 Make sure no one is around looking at your screen.
 You will be shown your seed phrase.
 Keep this in a secure and offline place.
 You will need the 3bot ID and the seed phrase to recover your account.
-This seed phrase is of utmost important.
+This seed phrase is of utmost importance.
 Do not lose it nor give it to anyone.

 ![farming_tf_wallet_8](./img/farming_tf_wallet_8.png)